 Loading Satellites correctly

-dbtvault provides custom materialisations, designed to load structures which contain deltas (such as satellites, among other structures) in the correct way:
+dbtvault provides custom materialisations, designed to load satellites (among other structures) in the correct way:

 Adding the metadata¶